TheLinx/lao/README.md

 # lao

-This is a Lua module that provides bindings to
+This is a Lua module with bindings to
 [libao the Cross Platform Audio Output Library](https://xiph.org/ao/doc/libao-api.html), to provide Lua with portable audio output.